-What makes Cornell’s PhD in Management program different?
+What Makes Cornell’s Fully-Funded PhD in Management Program Different?

-Its very favorable student-faculty ratio, research that combines rigor and relevance, and curriculum that offers foundational courses with flexible, cross-disciplinary electives.
+Our doctorate degree in management offers a favorable student-faculty ratio, research that combines rigor and relevance, and a curriculum that offers foundational courses with flexible, cross-disciplinary electives.

-Cornell’s PhD in Management program will prepare you for an exceptional career in research and teaching at top-tier institutions.
+Cornell’s PhD in Management program prepares you for an exceptional career in research and teaching at top-tier institutions.
 From your first semester, you’ll work with faculty mentors across the management field in the Cornell SC Johnson College of Business and the university as you investigate business challenges that interest you.
-Our students have the entrepreneurial ability—and tenacity—to study complex issues that managers and policymakers face.
+Our doctoral program students have the entrepreneurial ability—and tenacity—to study complex issues that managers and policymakers face.

-The PhD in Management program comprises about 60 students.
-The program size allows you to work very closely with faculty, who are accomplished academics and thought leaders.
-From the start of the program, you can request which faculty members you want to work with each semester to customize your research trajectory.
+The PhD in Management program, introduced in 1954, offers six focus areas, with more than 100 dedicated faculty and more than 60 peer doctoral students.
+The program size allows you to work closely with faculty, who are accomplished academics and thought leaders.
+From the start of the Management PhD program—where you will study and research in the intersection of business, economics, finance, and other related fields—you can request specific faculty members to work with each semester to customize your research trajectory.
 They will help you refine your research questions and introduce you to the research process of scaling up from idea generation to publication, ensuring its impact on business and policy.
 You’ll also have the opportunity to work on joint research with faculty.

 As you progress in the PhD in Management program, you can take advanced courses that match your research area of interest.
 Your faculty committee will help make sure you’re on the right track.
 You can start research with faculty mentors as early as your first year.

 Cornell University values academic freedom and breadth of study.
-As a PhD in Management student, you have the opportunity to do coursework and research across the six areas of management and in other fields like computer science, economics, operations research, psychology, sociology, and statistics.
+As a business student in our PhD in Management program, you have the opportunity to do coursework and research across the six areas of management and in other fields like computer science, economics, operations research, psychology, sociology, and statistics.

-Collaboration doesn’t end within the business college—you’ll have the opportunity to interact with cross-disciplinary faculty and peers across Cornell and beyond.
+Collaboration doesn’t end within the college of business—you’ll have the opportunity to interact with cross-disciplinary faculty and peers across Cornell and beyond.
 You will attend seminars and workshops featuring presentations by the world’s leading professors and researchers to learn about the academic landscape you’ll enter upon graduation, and you can take part in special interest groups on topics including machine learning and behavioral economics.

-The ideal candidate for this highly selective program will exhibit a record of academic excellence, evidence of an understanding of the research process, an entrepreneurial approach to problem solving, strong letters of recommendation, and the ability to identify and articulate relevant research problems in management.
+The ideal candidate for the highly selective PhD in management program will exhibit a record of academic excellence, evidence of an understanding of the research process, an entrepreneurial approach to problem solving, strong letters of recommendation, and the ability to identify and articulate relevant research problems in management.
 An MBA or master’s degree is not a requirement for admission.

 Applications should be submitted by December 15 for fall start.